CodeYourFuture/curriculum/content/portfolio/blocks/requirements/index.md

 🕥 Time: 10 minutes

-Get back togther as a team.
+Get back together as a team.
 Get one person from each pair to explain in their own words what the project brief is about.
 Explain why you think you should do this project.